crf8472/libarcstk/doc/MAINPAGE.md

-# libarcs - A library to calculate and verify AccurateRip checksums and ids
+\mainpage libarcs - A library to calculate and verify AccurateRip checksums and ids

-# Features
+\section features Features

 The libarcs function library provides offline service functions for working with AccurateRip checksums ("ARCSs").
 Although AccurateRip checksums are often